IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 ## ObservableQueryFilterSource

 Drop-in replacement for ObservableCollection&lt;T&gt; with built-in support for both Query and Query-then-Filter workflows.
 It exposes a declarative interface for managing collection state while tracking query/filter intent via an internal FSM (QueryFilterStateTracker).
 Though UI-agnostic, the class anticipates integration with a navigation search bar, where queries are externally applied and subsequent in-memory filtering is handled via an embedded SQLite store.
-This enables persistent introspection of the original query, filtered/unfiltered results, and search metadata—all without any UI dependencies.
+This enables persistent introspection of the original query, filtered/unfiltered results, and search metadataâ€”all without any UI dependencies.

 [ObservableQueryFilterSource](./IVSoftware.Portable.SQLiteMarkdown/ReadMe/observable-query-filter-source.md)